-It is quite rare that a person will spend their entire career in one company or in one position, nowadays everything is changing so fast that we must react accordingly and in addition, we usually want more responsibility and challenge in our working life as we grow older.
+It is quite rare that a person will spend their entire career in one company or one position, nowadays everything is changing so fast that we must react accordingly.
+Also, we usually want more responsibility and challenge in our working life as we grow older.

 1. Plan Ahead – You Will Need Time

 Making a career change is not easy.
-You may have been to college or university and studies for years to land the job and progress your career.
+You may have been to college or university and studies for years to land a job and progress your career.
 You have built up knowledge and experience in a specific field in a specific industry.
 Your salary is a reflection of your knowledge and experience.
-So, changing your career can mean a reduction in salary or even a more junior role if you do not give yourself the time to plan the move.
+Changing your career can mean a reduction in salary or even a more junior role if you do not give yourself the time to plan the move.

 You will need to plan ahead to avoid mistakes during your transition.
 Use our Dapper Model for Career Change Planning.

 2. Find Out What Your Values and Principles Are?